 As you practise, expect to gradually feel sharper focus and deeper concentration – Pomodoro practitioners often feel the technique is effectively training their brain to stay on-task when it’s supposed to be.

-And as an interesting by-product, you may also notice you develop a more acute sense of passing time.
+Fun fact: as an interesting by-product, you may also notice you develop a more acute sense of passing time.

 A few days in, new Pomodoro users often report starting to feel when they are halfway, or 5-minutes from the end of a 25-minute block.
-This helps you pace yourself with the work you’re doing.]
+This helps you pace yourself with the work you’re doing.